farrow-js/farrow/packages/farrow/README.md

 - `npm run dev` for developing
 - `npm run build` for bundling the source code
-- `npm run start` for runing the output code of bundler
+- `npm run start` for running the output code of bundler

 `farrow` assumes that your source code is in `src` folder, and the output code is in `dist` folder.

 ## farrow.config.js

-`farrow.config.js` is used to configure the behaviour of `farrow`
+`farrow.config.js` is used to configure the behavior of `farrow`

 ### Example